m-kant/vue-birth-datepicker/README.md

    <td>valueIsString</td>
    <td>boolean</td>
    <td>false</td>
    <td>If "true", value is a string of format depending on other attributes, by default like "1990.12.31".
-If "false" value is a unix milliseconds timestamp for local date 00 hours 00 minutes.</td>
+If "false" value is a unix milliseconds timestamp for UTC (not local) date 00 hours 00 minutes.</td>
  </tr>
  <tr>
    <td>inline</td>